-For 30 years AHP has worked passionately to improve health systems and business operations through research and evaluation, training and technical assistance, and professional consulting to help organizations and individuals reach their full potential.
+For over 30 years AHP has worked passionately to improve health systems and business operations through research and evaluation, training and technical assistance, and professional consulting to help organizations and individuals reach their full potential.

 How to Get Hired

 We asked Advocates for Human Potential for some inside information on how to get hired at the organization.
 Here is what they had to say.

 What key characteristics tell you a prospective employee will be a great fit for your company?

 We look for people with a desire to make a difference in the lives of the people we serve.
 (This includes people with addictions and substance use issues, those in the criminal justice system, individuals experiencing homelessness, individuals with mental health problems and veterans).
 People who have a desire to work in an adult environment where initiative is celebrated and inertia is discouraged do well at AHP.
 We like people who possess a desire to work as part of a team, rather than a “lone ranger.”
 Finally, we want people with a passion for and a love of the work that we do, but who also have a balance in their life.